 - He will talk forever about his goals, but he doesn’t listen to yours because he doesn’t think they are as important.

 - He sees women as one-dimensional or only have one purpose in life.
-He may only expect you to have kids or fulfill his sexual needs rather than accepting that you are a dynamic person with a multitude of facets.
+He may only expect you to have kids or fulfill his sexual needs rather than accepting that you are your own unique person.

 And here’s the good news — women get over breakups better than men.
 Women naturally will go through breakups.
 You are programmed to face your emotions, take them on with fierceness, and come out just fine.

 For men, they’ll cover up the breakup, maybe even move into a new relationship too fast.
 Since they do not actively process their emotions, it sticks in their unconscious mind, and it can stay there for the rest of their lives.
 Men don’t have built-in support to process these emotions, nor friends who really know how to handle emotions.
 We also falsely label emotions as feminine when emotions are non-gender specific.
 This makes it harder for men to step into these places and express themselves.
 Instead, their friends usually encourage them to go wreck themselves, spend a night out drinking, and find someone else immediately.
 These are destructive methods; we want to focus on constructive methods.

 It’s perfectly normal to go into a hermit state after a breakup.
 You should hit the refresh button so you can collect yourself and come up with better strategies for yourself.
 Consider this a time to pamper yourself, get in touch with old friends, and go after your health.
 Start eating better, get better sleep, and don’t be a drama queen.
 You won’t attract your old flame or a new flame by being dramatic.
 Show yourself that you have the confidence to take on the world.
 Get out and do something, stretch your legs.